ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 ### Sektion IV 	Autorenschaft und Werkgruppen

-12.20	Christel Theunissen (Radboud University Nijmegen): *Jan Borchman and his fellow craftsmen.
-The creation of choir stalls in the Low Countries*
+Chair: Anja Seliger

+12.20	Willy Piron (Radboud University, Nijmegen): *The bilobate misericords of the Lower-Rhine area: a local phenomenon?*

 13.00	 		Lunch Break

 14.20	Barbara Spanjol-Pandelo (University of Rijeka): *Matteo Moronzon – an artist or a project manager of a woodcarving workshop?*

-15.00	Willy Piron (Radboud University, Nijmegen): *The bilobate misericords of the Lower-Rhine area: a local phenomenon?*
+15.00	Christel Theunissen (Radboud University Nijmegen): *Jan Borchman and his fellow craftsmen.
+The creation of choir stalls in the Low Countries*

 15.40			Break

+Chair: Gerhard Weilandt

 16.00	Detlef Witt (Greifswald): *Anklam - An example of stalls in parish churches in Pomeranian*